Towards Compact Wavefunctions from Quantum-Selected Configuration Interaction: Methods

 where the expansion coefficients $c_k = \braket{\Psi_k | \psi_{\mathrm{ref}}}$ and $\lambda_k$ is the eigenvalue corresponding to eigenstate $\ket{\Psi_k}$.
 This operation introduces relative phase shifts between eigenstates, thereby enabling the generation of new configurations that were absent in the initial reference state.
 We can repeat this process for multiple time steps \mbox{$t = t_0, t_1, \dots, t_K$}, for example with a fixed increment $\tau \in \mathbb{R}$ we take $t_k = k\tau$.
 The resulting ensemble of sampled configurations is expected to capture the relevant excitations necessary for accurate energy estimation.

 This approach has been employed by Sugisaki et al. \cite{sugisaki2024hamiltonian}, Mikkelsen et al. \cite{mikkelsen2024quantum}, Yu et al. \cite{Yu2025} and Piccinelli et al. \cite{piccinelli2025quantum}, the latter two of whom formalise it within the framework of a quantum Krylov subspace method.
 Classically, a Krylov subspace is constructed from the successive application of the Hamiltonian on a reference state, i.e. $\mathrm{span}\big(\{ \ket{\psi_{\mathrm{ref}}}, H \ket{\psi_{\mathrm{ref}}}, H^2 \ket{\psi_{\mathrm{ref}}}, \dots \}\big)$.
-In the quantum variant, one instead considers the repeated application of the unitary operator $U = e^{-iH\tau}$, yielding a subspace of the form
+In the quantum variant \cite{parrish2019filter, yoshioka2025krylov}, one instead considers repeated application of the unitary operator $U = e^{-iH\tau}$, \mbox{yielding a subspace of the form}

-as discussed by Yoshioka et al. \cite{yoshioka2025krylov}.
 Higher powers of $U$ correspond to longer time evolution, $U^k = e^{-iHk\tau}$.
 For a final time $T$ and a number of steps $K$, we can prepare time-evolved states $\ket{\psi_k} = e^{-iHk\tau}\ket{\psi_{\mathrm{ref}}}$ that propagate by $\tau=T/K$ for $k$ steps on a quantum device and subsequently diagonalise the system in the resulting subspace obtained from measurements of the state.